Local Offer Description

 - Y6 Transition group sessions to prepare for the move to secondary.

-- PSA can offer support for parents.
+- PSL can offer support for parents.

 - Foundry College may be commissioned to support individual children with transition.